BananaAccounting/Germany/EÜRDossier/Templates/Readme.md

-# Branch Roadmap Accounting files (updated 26.4.2019)
+## Accounting files (updated 6.05.2019)

-## EÜR_REFERENCE_3_digit.ac2
+### EÜR_REFERENCE_3_digit.ac2

-* has implemented all DATEV 3-digit tax codes into the MwSt/USt table
+* has implemented all xxx and 6xxx tax codes into the MwSt/USt table
-* not implemented are 5 tax codes used by "Land- und Forstwirtschaftliche" Betriebe only (special LuF codes for "Pauschalbesteuerung"= 310, 311, 312, 350, 352, 381).
-In DATEV, these codes need to be used in combination with SKR14 (7-digit account numbers) only
+* not implemented are 2 tax codes only used in combination with SKR14 (350, 352)
-* For reasons of consistency, I also added 4-digit tax codes starting with 6 (innergemeinschatfliche Lieferungen/ Leistungsempfänger als Steuerschuldner §13b, mit USt OHNE VSt)
+* not implemented are 9xxx codes (aufzuteilende Vorsteuer)

+* contains a sample booking for every tax code.
+A+B where required

 * all tax codes work consistent with DATEV/ ELSTER functionalities in terms of:
     * corresponding VAT account (according to "Funktionsnummernbeschreibung")
     * VAT calculation parting from gross or net amounts
     * ELSTER Kennzahl for UStVA relating to each tax code (according to "Steuerschlüsseltabelle")
     * as bespoken, DATEV automated double VAT bookings are split into A and B tax code versions

-Pending your decision, it should also be possible to completely implement the 4-digit tax codes starting with 9 (aufzuteilende Vorsteuer).
-In these cases, DATEV performs an additional booking for each tax codes which seperates deductable from non-deductable input tax according to a defined percentage (so called "Faktor-2 Buchung").
-With an additional booking a Banana user could simulate these tax code functionalities, too

 Please use the **view “Nutzer”** in each file to see all entered information